BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 Then a filter is *linear time-invariant* if the following two conditions hold:

 1. **Linearity**: $a \cdot x[n]$ translates to $a \cdot y[n]$ and $x_1[n] + x_2[n]$ translate to $y_1[n] + y_2[n]$ (superposition principle).
-2. **Timeinvarianze**: whether we apply an input to the filter now or some time later does not matter.
-The filters effect does not change over time.
+2. **Time invariance**: whether we apply an input to the filter now or some time later does not matter.
+The filter's effect does not change over time.

 ```